 \section{Abstract}

-We present \datasetname, a large-scale multimodal dataset (video, audio, images, text) of TikTok posts related to the 2024 Saxony state election in Germany.
-The corpus contains over 195{,}000 posts published between 01.07.2024 and 30.11.2024, of which over 18{,}000 (17.3\%) were subsequently deleted from the platform.
-Posts were identified via the TikTok research API and complemented with web scraping to retrieve full multimodal media and metadata. \datasetname supports computational social science across substantive and methodological agendas: substantive work on intolerance and political communication; methodological work on platform policies around deleted content and qualitative--quantitative multimodal research.
-To illustrate one possible analysis, we report a case study on the co-occurrence of intolerance and entertainment using an annotated subset.
-The dataset of post IDs is publicly available on Hugging Face, and full content can be hydrated with our provided code.
-Access to the deleted content is restricted, and can be requested for research purposes.
+We present \datasetname, a large-scale multimodal dataset (video, audio, images, text) of TikTok posts from two German elections: the 2024 Saxony state election and the 2025 German federal election.
+The corpus contains over 930{,}000 posts, of which over 330{,}000 were later deleted from the platform (18.7\% of Saxony posts, 39.7\% of federal posts).
+In the federal-election collection, about two thirds of the deletions were creator withdrawals, and the platform-deletion rate we computed was 13.0\% of all posts, more than an order of magnitude (14--19$\times$) above the platform-wide rate TikTok reported.
+Posts were identified via the TikTok research API and complemented with web scraping to retrieve full multimodal media and metadata. \datasetname supports social science research across substantive and methodological agendas: substantive work on intolerance and political communication, and methodological work on platform policies around deleted content and qualitative-quantitative multimodal research.
+To illustrate, we report a case study on intolerance and entertainment in an annotated subset of deleted posts: about one in five posts conveyed intolerance and a majority conveyed humor.